photomz/photomz.github.io/content/reading.md

 ---
 When you precommit to reading, you will read!
 ### Currently Reading
-- Leonardo Da Vinci -- Walter Issacson
+- The Making of the Atomic Bomb -- Richard Rhodes
 - How to Think Like a Roman Emperor -- Donald Robertson
 	-  A refresher to Marcus Aurelius and stoicism in Roman history.
 - The Design of Everyday Things -- Don Norman